tvbeat/public/docs/weighted.md

 Is defined as a number of unique HHs that have viewed a specified time period (X) of a given channel over a another, broader specified time period (Y).
 X can be consecutive, but does not have to be.
 At the moment X cannot be modified and is set to ONE non consecutive minute.
-If a household is present for a duration that is longer than Zap interval but shorter than one minute only a fraction of that household si counted towards RCH, meaning that a household has to accumulate a full minute of viewing during Y in order for it to be counted fully.
+If a household is present for a duration that is longer than Zap interval but shorter than one minute only a fraction of that household is counted towards RCH, meaning that a household has to accumulate a full minute of viewing during Y in order for it to be counted fully.

 ### **Total duration**
 Is defined as the sum of durations of all households that have watched